metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Ryan Tannehill running the quarterback option has been simply sensational.

 Let's be honest - Tennessee's defense is simply awful against the run.
 In obvious rushing situation, the Titans have still failed to hold up against Jacksonville's rushers.

+Harold Landry a real one for the Titans.